 "...an approach that has resonated in diverse Houston."

 Houston (TX) based Apollo Chamber Players has “found fruitful territory” (Houston Chronicle) through its mission to explore the cultural and folkloric influences in classical music, and the ensemble's performances have "rhythmic flair and doses of virtuosity” (The Strad).
-Apollo presents thematically-programmed concerts both regionally and nationally including two recent tours of the East Coast, with a Carnegie Hall debut in 2013 and concerts in Hartford, Pittsburgh, Baltimore, and at Symphony Space (NYC) in 2016.
+Apollo presents thematically-programmed concerts around the world, including two recent tours of the East Coast, with a Carnegie Hall debut in 2013 and concerts in Hartford, Pittsburgh, Baltimore, and at Symphony Space (NYC) in 2016.
 Additional touring engagements include concerts for Chamber Music Society of Little Rock, Seattle University (WA), Grand Junction Symphony (CO), and Piccolo Spoleto Festival in Charleston (SC).
 The ensemble is featured frequently on American Public Media’s nationally syndicated program, Performance Today.

 Apollo's 20x2020 commissioned works have reached over 8 million listeners since the project's launch in 2014.
 20x2020 includes a roster of some of the world's leading composers and up-and-coming artists, including Grammy-winners Libby Larsen and Christopher Theofanidis.
 Winner of HoustonPress’ 2014 MasterMinds award, Apollo was one of three organizations in Houston to be recognized for positively impacting the local arts community.
 In recent seasons Apollo has collaborated with Houston Ballet, Houston METdance, and Catholic Charities of Houston, and concertized with acclaimed artists James Dunham, Ivo-Jan van der Werff, Timothy Pitts, Ismail Lumanovski, Robin Kesselman, and Viktor Valkov.